aktalgat/store-admin/README.md

 Store admin React App with Redux, TypeScript, webpack

 ## Description
 Web-client for Store admin project.
 It's admin tool for Store project.
-It allows manage categories and products.
+It allows to manage categories and products.
+Also allows to generate static html pages for Store.

 ## Setup & Run